Fivell/policies/source/sections/04-risk_management_policy.md

 - Step 4.
 Control Analysis

-  - Document and assess the effectiveness of technical and non-technical controls that have been or will be implemented by Datica to minimize or eliminate the likelihood / probability of a threat-source exploiting a Platform vulnerability.
+  - Document and assess the effectiveness of technical and non-technical controls that have been or will be implemented by Versionista to minimize or eliminate the likelihood / probability of a threat-source exploiting a Platform vulnerability.
   - Output - List of current or planned controls (policies, procedures,